fbpx

 Pre-galvanizing

-An advantage of this method is that large coils of steel sheet can be rapidly galvanized with a more uniform coating compared to hot-dip galvanizing.
+An advantage of this method is that large coils of steel sheet can be rapidly galvanized with a more uniform coating than hot-dip galvanizing.
 A disadvantage is that once fabrication of the pre-galvanized metal begins, exposed, uncoated areas will become present.
 This means that when a long coil of sheet is cut into smaller sizes, the edges where the metal is cut are left exposed.

 Some advantages of this process are a uniform coating and precise coating thickness.
-However, the coating is typically thinner than the coating of zinc achieved by the hot-dip galvanizing method which can result in reduced corrosion protection.
+However, the coating is typically thinner than the coating of zinc achieved by the hot-dip galvanizing method, which can result in reduced corrosion protection.

 Metal Supermarkets

-Metal Supermarkets is the world’s largest small-quantity metal supplier with over 100 brick-and-mortar stores across the US, Canada, and United Kingdom.
+Metal Supermarkets is the world’s largest small-quantity metal supplier with over 125 brick-and-mortar stores across the US, Canada, and United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.

 At Metal Supermarkets, we supply a wide range of metals for a variety of applications.
 Our stock includes: mild steel, stainless steel, aluminum, tool steel, alloy steel, brass, bronze and copper.